neu-se/CS4530-Spring-2024/tutorials/week4-react.md

 In its most basic form, a State object is a JavaScript object that represents the part of a component that can change as a result of a user's action.
 States can also be thought of as a component's memory.

 State update calls are asynchronous.
 As one cannot expect to call the update state function on one line and expect the state to be updated on the next.
-The reason for this is because update state methods are more of a request than an immediate order to update state.
+The reason for this is that update state methods are more of a request than an immediate order to update state.
 So React schedules an update to a component’s state object.
 When state changes, the component responds by re-rendering.
 Also multiple update request may be batched into one for performance reasons.

 Changes in state and/or props will both cause our React component to re-render.
 Changes in state, on the other hand, can only occur internally as a result of components modifying their own state.